usnistgov/dioptra/docs/source/explanation/components/artifacts-explanation.rst

 Note that when artifacts are created, they are associated with a snapshot of the artifact task that they were created with.
 Since the artifact task contains both serialization and deserialization, the same snapshot is used for deserialization.

+Artifact tasks are registered similarly to function tasks.
+See :ref:`explanation-plugins` for more details.

 .. rst-class:: fancy-header header-seealso